ilios/iliosproject.org/acr.md

 ## Table 3: Success Criteria, Level AAA

 **Notes:**
+Ilios is designed and tested against the WCAG 2.1 AA standard, this table includes many criteria from the AAA version of this standard which we do not target in our tests or development.
+However, if you have any issues accessing the content or features of Ilios please let us know.

 | Criteria                                                                                                                                | Conformance Level | Remarks and Explanations |
 | --------------------------------------------------------------------------------------------------------------------------------------- | ----------------- | ------------------------ |